loitly/tchs-soccer/slides.md

 ## Communications

-- E-mails are sent on Sundays
+- Emails are sent on Sundays.
-- May create a ParentSquare
+- May create a ParentSquare.

 ---

 ## Uniform Care

-- Machine wash only
+- Machine wash only.
-- No dryer
+- No dryer.

 ---

 ## Game Recording
-- Need volunteers to record during game day
+- Need volunteers to record during game days.
-- Submit game recording to website HUDL
+- Submit game recordings to the HUDL website.

 ---

 ## Fundraising

-- Family donations or Krispy Kreme fundraising
+- Family donations or Krispy Kreme fundraising.
-- Family donations can be paid directly to Ramrodders noting for Boys Soccer
+- Family donations can be paid directly to Ramrodders, noting Boys Soccer.
-- Funds are used for team's events, equipment, and subscription
+- Funds are used for team events, equipment, and subscriptions.

 ---